bifurcationkit/BifurcationKitDocs.jl/docs/src/simplebp.md

 !!! info "Note"
     You should not need to call `get_normal_form` except if you need the full information about the branch point.

+!!! info "Note"
+    Strictly speaking, this is not a normal form but a reduced equation.
+However, to keep the API simple, we use the same name especially for `get_normal_form` because it returns the Hopf/BT/... normal forms which are true normal forms.

 ## Predictor